 It's important to distinguish between the uncertainty of the AquaLab instrument and the uncertainty of a water activity measurement made by the AquaLab on a product.
 When measuring something other than homogenous salt standards, the inherent uncertainty of the product itself is a significant source of variation.

 In fact, Yu et al. (2009) found that the uncertainty due to the product was always larger than the uncertainty of the instrument itself.
-Consequently, you should not expect AquaLab to read a product with the same uncertainty (+/-0.001) that it has when reading salt standards.
+Consequently, you should not expect AquaLab to read a product with the In fact, Yu et al. (2009) found that the uncertainty due to the product was always larger than the uncertainty of the instrument itself.
+Consequently, you should not expect AquaLab to read a product with the same uncertainty (±0.001) that it has when reading salt standards.